nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If you want to dive straight into features, you can check out our [Features](#features) section.
 * For a quick recap of the commands, you can take a look at our [Command Summary](#command-summary) section.

-* :information_source: indicates extra information about the specific section.
-* :warning: indicates important information or errors to look out for.

 <div markdown="block" class="alert alert-info">

-**:information_source: Meaning of icons:**<br>

-:orange_book: _Description_: This is a brief description of what the command does.

-:page_with_curl: _Format_: ```This is how you're supposed to type the command into the command line``` (Refer to the section below on notes about the command format.)

-:grey_question: _Explanation_: This is an explanation on how the command can be used, and any noteworthy examples or caveats.
+**Here is the meaning of some icons we use in the guide:**<br>

+:information_source: indicates extra information about the specific section.

+:warning: indicates important information or errors to look out for.

 :bulb: Tip: This is additional info to help you get the most out of Dash.